gvghbhj/dotfiles/README.md

-My hyprland dotfiles, on arch linux.
+My Hyprland dotfiles, on Arch Linux, with neovim, fish, kitty and others.